Inside Sean ‘Diddy’ Combs’ all-star defense team

 But they all answer to one person: Combs himself.

-Attorney Brian Steel was about to finish his cross examination of rapper Kid Cudi last month when he paused and walked over to Combs at the defense table.
-The two men conferred in a whisper before Steel said he had no further questions.
+On Friday, Combs embraced his lead attorney, Marc Agnifilo, after he finished an impassioned closing argument urging the jury to acquit Combs and “return him to his family.”

+Over nearly five hours Agnifilo, who paced back and forth, argued to the jury there was no conspiracy or crime.
+He said the case was about personal drug use and a “lifestyle” the women agreed to participate in.
+Agnifilo suggested prosecutors targeted Combs because of who he is, drawing a complaint by prosecutors, which prompted the judge to tell the jury who the government investigated and who a grand jury indicts is not their concern.

-As another lawyer questioned Combs’ former girlfriend Cassie Ventura, whose allegations are at the center of the criminal case, Combs scribbled on Post-It notes and passed one after another to his lead attorney Marc Agnifilo.
+Weeks earlier, as another lawyer questioned Combs’ former girlfriend Cassie Ventura, whose allegations are at the center of the criminal case, Combs scribbled on Post-It notes and passed one after another to Agnifilo.

 The stakes are high.